-Recall, see \cite{LSh1}, that the \emph{Weisfeiler filtrations} were initially used for description of infinite dimensional Lie (super)algebras $\cL$ by selecting a maximal subalgebra $\cL_{0}$ of finite codimension.
-Dealing with finite dimensional algebras, we can confine ourselves to maximal subalgebras of \emph{least} codimension, or almost least, etc. Let $\cL_{-1}$ be a~minimal $\cL_{0}$\defis invariant subspace strictly containing $\cL_{0}$, and $\cL_{0}$\defis invariant; for $i\geq 1$, set:
+We recall (see \cite{LSh1}) that the \textit{Weisfeiler filtrations} were initially used to describe infinite-dimensional vectorial Lie (super)algebras $\cL$ by selecting a maximal subalgebra $\cL_{0}$ of finite codimension.
+Dealing with finite-dimensional algebras, we can confine ourselves to maximal subalgebras of \textit{least} or ``almost least" codimension.
+Let $\cL_{-1}$ be the minimal $\cL_{0}$-invariant subspace strictly containing $\cL_{0}$.
+For $i\geq 1$, we set